SAIC-MONTREAL/SAGE/README.md

 <details>
 <summary><b>Troubleshooting</b></summary>

-* If you get an error like `requests.exceptions.SSLError: HTTPSConnectionPool(host='oauth2.googleapis.com', port=443)`, make sure your `requests` package is the same as that given in `requirements.txt` (2.28.2 at time of writing this).
+* If you get an error like `requests.exceptions.SSLError: HTTPSConnectionPool(host='oauth2.googleapis.com', port=443)`, make sure your `requests` package is the same as that given in `requirements.txt` (2.28.2 at the time of writing this).
-* If you get `AttributeError: 'InstalledAppFlow' object has no attribute 'run_console'`, set your google packages to the following:
+* If you get `AttributeError: 'InstalledAppFlow' object has no attribute 'run_console'`, set your Google packages to the following:
 ```
 google-api-core               2.11.1
 google-api-python-client      2.98.0